php-fig-rectified/fig-rectified-standards/README.md

 The idea behind the group is to fix errors made in the actual FIG PSRs and to retify those before it's too late.
-~If other folks want to adopt what we’re doing they are welcome to do so, but that is not the aim.~ If other folks feel forced to adopt what we’re doing they are welcome to do so, and the most certainly will :P Right?
+~If other folks want to adopt what we're doing they are welcome to do so, but that is not the aim.~ If other folks feel forced to adopt what we’re doing they are welcome to do so, and the most certainly will :P Right?